- 18 May 2023

 - To view all selected items, click the Show Selected button.
 The Domain Squat Results pane will display only items that were selected (Figure 8).
 Click the Show All button to go back to displaying all squat results.

 - Click the Import button to import all selected items.
 The Do you want to create these entities? window will be displayed with selected items asking for confirmation to import the queried domain name as an Incident and the selected squat domain names and registrant email addresses as Indicators in ThreatConnect (Figure 9).

-Figure 12 shows the Details screen for one of the imported Indicators.
-Note that it is associated with the Incident created by the Domain-Spinning Workbench App, as well as with the other Indicators brought into ThreatConnect during the import process for that Incident.
-Also, in addition to the Tag specified in the Tag to apply to objects created during import field in Figure 2 (Domain Spinning Workbench in this example), another Tag for the label is created (Domain Spinning: Suspicious in this example).
+Figure 11 shows the Details screen for one of the imported Indicators.
+It is associated to the Incident created by the Domain-Spinning Workbench App and the other five Indicators imported into ThreatConnect, as indicated by the 6 to the right of the Associations tab name.
+Also, in addition to the Tag specified in the Tag to apply to objects created during import field in Figure 2 (Domain Spinning Workbench in this example), a Tag for the Suspicious label was created and applied to the Indicator (Domain Spinning: Suspicious in this example).